-Upon arrival at the airport, our guide/representative will meet and transfer you to your hotel.
-As there are no activities planned for today, you may either enjoy the evening at leisure or take a self-guided tour around to get familiar with the city.
+On arrival at the Kathmandu International Airport, meet our guide/representative and transfer you to your hotel.
+As there are no activities planned for today, you may enjoy the evening at leisure or take a self-guided tour to get familiar with the city.
 Overnight in a hotel.

 Day 2.
 In Kathmandu(trek preparation).

-Today in the first half of the day we will visit some of the major UNESCO World Heritage sites, this may include the Swayambhunath temple, the oldest Buddhist monument in the valley, and Boudanath, the largest Stupa in Nepal.
+Today in the first half of the day, we will visit some of the major UNESCO World Heritage Sites.
+Including the Swayambhunath temple, the oldest Buddhist monument in the valley, and Boudanath, the largest Stupa in Nepal.
 Next, we will drive to Kathmandu Durbar Square, situated at the heart of Kathmandu, full of ancient history, culture, and architecture.
-Later in the evening we will spend planning and preparing for the trek.
+We will spend the latter part of the day planning and preparing for the trek.
 Overnight in a hotel.

 Day 4.
 Chame-Pisang(3350m/5-6 hrs).